Monthly Advice - May Jobs in the Garden

 - Keep checking on all climbers like honeysuckle, wisteria, clematis, and jasmines because they have massive growth spurts at this time of year and if you do not keep tying in new shoots you will find that they tangle badly and/or become irretrievably involved with neighbouring plants, potentially smothering them in the process.
 Keeping the shoots well spaced will make for better flowers because you will expose each shoot to the sunlight.

-- April was cold and so May is one of the prime lavender planting months.
+- May is one of the prime lavender planting months.
 If you have not ordered already, then do so soon.
-Remember that good sized plants make for near instant hedges.
+Remember that good sized plants make for near instant low, colourful, scented hedges.